 Dentures cause chin sagging if they are poorly fitting because they can contribute to loss of bone.
 As bone is removed from the lower jaw, the place where the muscles attach moves backward and downward.
 As this happens, so do the muscles, and along with them the chin fat pad, causing a sunken chin.

-Although some loss of bone in the jaw is inevitable once the teeth are gone, dentures that don't fit properly accelerate bone loss.
+Although some loss of bone in the jaw is inevitable once the teeth are gone, Bone Loss and Denture Fit.
 They create external, traumatic force on the jawbone by either creating pinch points or by rocking back and forth.
 This accelerates bone loss, and, as a result, chin sagging.

 Once this bone is lost, there’s really no way to correct chin sagging.
 Even cosmetic surgery can do little to rectify the appearance of a saggy chin.
 The best way to avoid a saggy chin is to maintain your bone.
 This means dental implants for some, but if you are getting dentures not supported by implants, ensuring proper fit is crucial to avoiding sagging of the chin.